Our commercial umbrella insurance gives you extra liability coverage to weather the unexpected.

 As the owner of an auto repair shop, it’s your mission to fix damage caused by car accidents.
 But, what happens when one of your employees is the one who caused it?
 If one of your mechanics causes a fatal accident, you could be sued and found liable for $1.5 million.
 Your standard business auto policy may cover $1 million, and your Umbrella policy would help cover the rest.

-An electrician comes in contact with a live wire, and your contracting business is found liable.
+Your employee, an electrician, comes in contact with a live wire, and your contracting business is found liable.

 After suffering a traumatic shock, the electrician is hospitalized, and you are found liable for negligence.
 You now owe the electrician $750,000, but your standard insurance only covers $500,000.
 Your Umbrella policy would help cover the remaining balance.